ossf/scorecard/docs/checks.md

 ## Contributors

-This check tries to determine if a project has a set of contributors from multiple companies.
+This check tries to determine if the project has a set of contributors from multiple companies.
 Low score has 'Low' risk.
 The check works by looking at the authors of recent commits and checking the `Company` field on the GitHub user profile.
 A contributor must have at least 5 commits in the last 30 commits.
 The check succeeds if all contributors span at least 2 different companies.